How I almost built a billion dollar business

 After we realized that selling would be hard, we looked for investors.
 That initiative also did not pan out.

 I remember participating in a meeting with Banco Vipal, a local Brazilian family owned bank in the tire business.
-I don’t remember exactly how we landed the meeting but It was a surreal experience.
+I don’t remember exactly how we landed the meeting, but It was a surreal experience.
 We flew there somewhat rushed.
-They invited my partner and I to get into the room.
-The board members were already there sitting at a round table (they did not even introduce themselves), my partner said a few words and I demonstrated the system in about 10 min.
+They invited my business associate and I to get into the room.
+The board members were already there sitting at a round table (they did not even introduce themselves), he said a few words and I demonstrated the system in about 10 min.
 They did not ask any questions.
 They never even looked at us.
 They simply remained in silence and soon enough someone thanked us and we never heard back.

 We also demonstrated the platform to a few potential buyers.
 Michelin for example liked it so much they decided to try to make it themselves.
-Last time I heard they had invested money on a product that is not performing.
+Last time I heard they had invested money on a product that is not performing and has technical gaps.

 After a while the business just ran its course.
 It died prematurely.
-My partners started getting some traction with the container business and I simply emphasized other features of my product.
+My business associates started getting some traction with the container business and I simply emphasized other features of my product.
 It is still making me money, not just on what I thought it would be the main market.

 The product has been going for about 10 years now.
 I’m really impressed it lasted so long.
 I almost abandoned the product while working on another business during 2016-2019.
 Even though I don’t put any business effort, it still generates new sales.
 Because it is well organized and flexible enough, I often come up with a quick way of solving logistics problems using the platform for a potential project.